GuilhermeRossato/Particle-Canvas-Testbench/README.md

 It varies the amount of particles so that a FPS treshold is met.
 With the number of particle and the FPS, you can compare any setup.

+This testbench focuses on High CPU usage and Low to Medium GPU usage.

+This experiment should be used to compare different computer's ability to render particles in the canvas.

 # Preview

 ![Preview v0.1](https://raw.githubusercontent.com/GuilhermeRossato/ParticleCanvasTestbench/master/Images/preview1.png)